Imanm02/CE126-CS/README.md

 ## Exams

-In the "Exams" folder, you will find the solutions to the midterm and midterm and final of the course.
+In the "Exams" folder, you will find the solutions to the midterm and final of the course.

 ## Slides